More server power costs money – but is a good investment. We show you what you need to consider in order to create optimal WordPress conditions.

 Basically, the question of page loading speed is therefore also a hardware issue.
 And a question of money.
 Because when it comes to hosting and hardware: more power costs money, but is also a sensible investment.
 Computing power and hosting tariff determine the basic WordPress requirements of your server.
 If these requirements are good, they can have a positive impact on the conversion rate, page interaction and your Google ranking.

-Basically, the performance of your WordPress website is just like that of your private computer: the more power the server has, the faster programs can be executed.
+Basically, the performance of your WordPress website is just like that of your private computer: the more power the server has, the faster programmes can be executed.
 Large shared hosting providers usually provide you with the following key figures:

-• Working memory
+- Working memory

-• Server location
+- Server location

 However, CPU performance is often neglected here, even though it is one of the most important WordPress requirements.